BACK TO MAIN INDEX

 The coolant replacement cost generally ranges from $0.20 to $1.50 per gallon.
 Coolant disposal is $0.10 to $1.20 per gallon.
 Disposal cost varies due to local regulations, coolant concentration, companies, vendors location, and how much competition there is among the coolant removal/cleaning companies.

-Common cutting fluid /coolant issues and problems
+Common CNC cutting fluids /coolant issues and problems

 Other Contamination causes and Prevention problems